BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_source.rst

   paramobj.(ne).(co).(am).(sd).N = 5;
   paramobj.(pe).(co).(am).(sd).N = 5;

+  % We can also change how the battery is operated, for example setting
+  % the cut off voltage.
+  paramobj.(ctrl).lowerCutoffVoltage = 2.5;

-  %%% Setting up the geometry
+  %% Setting up the geometry
-  % Here, we setup the 1D computational mesh that will be used for the
+  % Here, we setup the 1D computational grid that will be used for the
   % simulation.
 The required discretization parameters are already included
   % in the class :battmo:`BatteryGeneratorP2D`.
 Classes for generating other geometries can
   % be found in the BattMo/Battery/BatteryGeometry folder.

   gen = BatteryGeneratorP2D();

-  %%%
+  %%
-  % Now, we update the paramobj with the properties of the mesh.
+  % Now, we update the paramobj with the properties of the grid.
 This function
   % will update relevent parameters in the paramobj object and make sure we have
   % all the required parameters for the model geometry chosen.

   paramobj = gen.updateBatteryInputParams(paramobj);

-  %%% Initialising the battery model object
+  %% Initialising the battery model object
   % The battery model is initialized by sending paramobj to the Battery class
   % constructor. see :battmo:`Battery`.

-  model = Battery(paramobj);

-  %%%
+  %
   % In BattMo a battery model is actually a collection of submodels:
   % Electrolyte, Negative Electrode, Positive Electrode, Thermal Model and Control
   % Model.
 The battery class contains all of these submodels and various other
   % parameters necessary to run the simulation.

+  model = Battery(paramobj);

-  %%% Plotting the OCP curves
+  %% Plotting the OCP curves against state of charge
   % We can inspect the model object to find out which parameters are being
   % used.
 For instance the information we need to plot the OCP curves for the
   % positive and negative electrodes can be found in the interface structure
   % of each electrode.

   T = 298.15;
-  elde = {ne, pe};
+  eldes = {ne, pe};

   figure
   hold on

-  for i = 1:numel(elde)
+  for ielde = 1:numel(eldes)
-      el_itf = model.(elde{i}).(co).(am).(itf);
+      el_itf = model.(eldes{ielde}).(co).(am).(itf);

       theta100 = el_itf.guestStoichiometry100;
       theta0   = el_itf.guestStoichiometry0;